willfineberg/chi-tif-parser/README.md

 | **Bank Names**                         | Bank(s) that provided the financing (Finance Costs) to the TIF Fund. |

 Please refer back to this table for concise explanations of variables while utilizing the app.

+[^1]: Data is released annually each summer (for the prior year) around June 30th.
+Expect the GEE Top TIFs Web Map to be updated around that time.
+[^2]: The GEE Editor requires you to register with a Google account.
+Earth Engine is free for non-commercial use.